GustavePate/perfect_python_script/README.md

 - unittest
 - requests -- if you need to do any http requests at all, use this
 - lxml -- always use this for working with XML data
-- ujson -- faster than both simplejson and the built-in json modules, handy if you work with lots of/big JSON blobs
 - PyYAML -- for working with YAML docs.
 - buildout -- I'd recommend this over virtualenv any day
 - BeautifulSoup -- for webscraping and/or parsing potentially malformed HTML
 - os / shutils
 - setuptools

+## Don't know

+- ujson -- faster than both simplejson and the built-in json modules, handy if you work with lots of/big JSON blobs